 You can access eplatform from school or home on any device and listen to audio books or access digital books using your normal login and password.
 At school there is a link on your desktop.

 Remember, please only borrow a book if you want it as we have a limited number of loans for the school.
 There are samples that you can listen to that will help you decide if you wish to loan it.

 You can loan the book for up to two weeks and start listening immediately.
-When you’ve finished listening to a book, take a quiz on XR to add to your word count!

 Your Reading Passport is your opportunity to go on a journey of discovery, find new places and immerse yourselves in worlds and authors you had never considered looking at before.
 This may influence your life!

 At the King John School, we want you to read… but not just anything.
 We feel diversity is hugely important in every aspect of your life and as such your reading should be too.

 We want to challenge you to read at least 10 books by the end of the year.
 We want you to challenge yourself (whatever your level of reading) and read from genres you have never picked up before.

 Have a look at the student book reviews to get ideas of what to read, and there will be lots of ideas in the LRC too.

 1. You will be given a passport which will be looked after by your teacher in the LRC

 2. You start reading